mcavoymark/fidl/README.md

 In addition fidl calls RSCRIPT with scripts written on the fly by the binaries:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;fidl_anova6.cxx calls the R lmerTest which calls the lme4 library.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;fidl_pcat.c calls the RCUR library

+It's greatest strengths are its general linear models, average statistics, repeated measures ANOVAs and linear mixed effects.
+Now accepts Freesurfer style \*LUT.txt files to identify regions in niftis in addition to 4dfps with regions taking integer values from 2 upward.